 Down pillows – We also carry a wide selection of down pillows in varying fill powers and sizes.
 For durability and a fluffy loft, you cannot beat down as a completely natural fiber.
 All of our down pillows are certified to the Responsible Down Standard and involve no live-plucking.

 Buckwheat or Millet Hull Pillows – Grain filled pillows have been used in Asian countries for centuries.
 They help eliminate stiff neck, shoulder pain, back pain, restlessness, headaches, and sometimes even snoring.
 That’s because buckwheat or millet hull pillows mold to the contours of your head, neck, and shoulders exactly.
 Sleeping with a buckwheat/millet hull pillow elevates your head for proper alignment, and cradles your neck / head with steady, gentle support.

 One thing to consider: a buckwheat hull pillow can be noisy.
 If you are using a buckwheat pillow for sleeping and not just support, look for pillows made with a layer of wool to muffle the sound.
 Millet hulls are not as noisy.

 Kapok Pillows – For those who want the feeling of down without the allergy discomforts, this is a good pillow.
 Harvested in the rainforest, kapok is a fiber extracted from the seedpod of the kapok tree, which provides the touch and comfort of down.
 Kapok pillows are lighter than cotton, soft, and yet supportive.

-Where can you buy organic pillows?
+Where can you buy healthy pillows?

-Finding all-natural or organic pillows is not as difficult as you might think if you shop online (of course we carry many) and many health food stores carry vegan pillows.
-We also carry all-natural and organic blankets, comforters, sheets and mattress pads for your healthy bedroom.
+Finding all-natural or organic pillows is not as difficult as you might think if you shop online (of course, we carry many) and many health food stores carry vegan pillows.
+We also carry all-natural and organic blankets, comforters, sheets, and mattress pads for your healthy bedroom.